The Ultimate Guide to DMARC Reports in 2023

 In the quarantine mode (p=quarantine), an email message that fails DMARC authentication is moved to the spam folder.

-You can consider switching from the monitoring p=none policy to the p=quarantine policy in 3-4 weeks if you find everyting fine and if all your legitimate senders pass email authentication checks.
+You can consider switching from the monitoring p=none policy to the p=quarantine policy in 3-4 weeks if you find everything fine and if all your legitimate senders pass email authentication checks.

 Then if everything goes fine for 2-3 months, you can consider moving to the Reject mode.

 In the reject mode, an email message that fails DMARC authentication is rejected and is never delivered.
-It’s the hardest action applied to emails that fail authentication and provides full email protection against spoofing.
+It’s the strictest action applied to emails that fail email authentication and provides full email protection against spoofing.

 What is DMARC: Email Security with DMARC, SPF, and DKIM

 How to Protect Sender Domain with DMARC: Using DMARC Enforcement